pgagala/mutation-testing/README.md

     }
 ```

-Now test are passing, what is more we got full test coverage (with might be misleading).
+Now test are passing, what is more we got full test coverage (which might be misleading).
 Take a look closer if everything is fine with them.
 That is easy example, so You will probably notice that we don't have enough test cases for
 testing `divide` operation.